 Starting off, here is a premium professional product that is a mirrorless interchangeable lens camera.
 Sony α7R IV is the best-in-class product of Sony that is made for people who want to get the best shots in any type of lighting and have had a lot of experience in the field.
 The battery life of this device is 670 shots which should be enough to give you the power to capture real estate photos for an hour.

 The design of this full-frame camera is ergonomic and well-balanced.
-It is not very congested at any point of the body.
+It is not very congested at any point in the body.
 It sports a 3-inch touch-enabled screen that can flip around.
 There is a joystick for the autofocus point.
-The menu items are customizable and you can change it according to your preferences.
+The menu items are customizable and you can change them according to your preferences.
 The improved design and grip from its predecessor make it user-friendly.